ViewComfy/ViewComfy/README.md

 ## Installation and demo

+After installing ViewComfy, you will be able to connect it to your local installation of ComfyUI, or the workflows deployed on [ViewComfy cloud](https://www.viewcomfy.com/).

-To skip the installation, you can use the web-hosted version of the [ViewComfy app editor](https://editor.viewcomfy.com/).
+You can also skip the installation by using the web-hosted version of the [ViewComfy app editor](https://editor.viewcomfy.com/).
+When using the web-hosted version of the editor, you will need to first deploy the workflow on ViewComfy cloud and connect the app with the API endpoint to your workflow.

 ### Demo going through the installation
 [![Installation Guide](https://github.com/user-attachments/assets/8b6f6b0d-859a-4a98-80b5-664591160512)](https://youtu.be/sG2elA1bdrg)